DropshippingEcommerceOnline BusinessBeginners

 How to Start a Dropshipping Business in 2026: The Complete Guide

 Dropshipping gets oversold constantly, and the people doing the overselling usually profit from your optimism rather than your success.
 The reality is more measured.
-Dropshipping is a legitimate business model with real advantages, particularly for someone who wants to test product ideas without buying inventory upfront.
-But most people who try it fail, and they fail for a specific reason: they treat it like passive income.
-They find a product on a supplier catalog, build a quick store, run some ads, and wait.
+The global dropshipping market is estimated at roughly $350 billion in 2026 and the category is still growing at more than 20% a year, so the opportunity is real.
+But only about 10% of new dropshipping businesses survive past their first year, and fewer than 2% ever cross $50K in monthly revenue.
+The model is legitimate, particularly for someone who wants to test product ideas without buying inventory upfront.
+What kills most stores is the same pattern: people treat it like passive income, find a product on a supplier catalog, build a quick store, run some ads, and wait.
 When that does not work, they blame the model.
 The model was never the problem.
 Running any online store requires marketing, customer service, a genuine product selection, and the kind of sustained attention that passive income stories never mention.

 What Dropshipping Actually Is and How the Money Works